Angry about Alabama? Here’s one way to help:

 We also need strong statewide legislation mandating comprehensive sex ed.

 A bill for statewide CSE was introduced in Albany (S.4844 / A.6512), but unfortunately it never progressed out of the Education Committee during the 2019 legislative session.
 Ask your Assemblymember and State Senator to support the bill for CSE and to call on leadership to send the bill to the floor for a vote in the next session.

 Combat Crisis Pregnancy Centers — aka fake clinics — in our city and state

-Crisis Pregnancy Centers (CPCs) are anti-choice organizations that often deliberately mislead women by positioning themselves as a neutral and objective medical facility.
+Crisis Pregnancy Centers (CPCs) — also known as limited service pregnancy centers — are anti-choice organizations that often deliberately mislead women by positioning themselves as a neutral and objective medical facility.
 For example, CPC staff may tell women that abortion can cause breast cancer.

 CPCs often use false and misleading advertising and the offer of free pregnancy tests or other services to lure women — especially poor women — into their offices.
 Their goal is to dissuade women from exercising their right to choose.

 In 2016, the New York City Council passed a law to regulate CPCs, but this law is poorly enforced.
 The law dictates that CPCs must clearly state — in English and in Spanish — that there are no medical staff in the facility.
 They must make clear to potential visitors that they are not a licensed medical facility and cannot provide medical advice.
 However, we have found that CPCs don’t always comply with these requirements.
 Call or write to your City Council Member to demand better enforcement of the law.